maxim-saplin/llm_chess/README.md

 ## Model Zoo

-### Problems with instructuin following
+### Problems with the instruction following

-!NOTE, not touching prompts, changin parsing logic to be more relaxed, logs before 08.10.2024 (first 8) are more strict with wrong moves stats
+!NOTE, not touching prompts, changing parsing logic to be more relaxed, logs before 08.10.2024 (first 8) are more strict with wrong moves stats

 Original kick-off prompt:
 ```